-A former CTO at a chemical startup, I bring strong entrepreneurial skills to my leadership of the firm’s work with Department of Veterans Affairs and the Centers for Disease Control.
+A former CTO at a chemical startup, I bring strong entrepreneurial skills to my leadership of the firm’s Health business.

 That’s why Booz Allen is a perfect fit for me.
 We’re allowed to be bold here.

-Richard Crowe leads Booz Allen’s Department of Veterans Affairs (VA) business from our Red Bank, New Jersey, office.
+Richard Crowe leads Booz Allen’s Health business.
+Previously, he led our work with the Department of Veterans Affairs (VA) business from our Red Bank, New Jersey, office.

-With more than 25 years of strategy development and technology delivery experience, Richard drives a diverse portfolio of VA business, including numerous IT and healthcare operations.
+With more than 25 years of strategy development and technology delivery experience, Richard drives a diverse portfolio, including numerous IT and healthcare operations.

 Prior to joining Booz Allen in 2004, Richard served as chief technical officer at PlasmaSol Corp.
 There he led a multidisciplinary team of engineers, physicists, chemists, and technicians in developing custom plasma-based applications for dual use in counterterrorism and medical applications.
 He also provided technical leadership in intellectual property management and product development proposal assessments, as well as expertise on technology strategy plan development and merger and acquisition strategies.